SipheleleX/apache-wordpress-brute-force/README.md

 This project demonstrates a brute force attack on a WordPress login page hosted on an Apache web server.
 The purpose is to understand web application vulnerabilities and the importance of strong password policies in cybersecurity.

-** DISCLAIMER**: This project is for educational purposes only.
+**DISCLAIMER!** : This project is for educational purposes only.
 Unauthorized access to computer systems is illegal.
 Always obtain proper authorization before conducting security testing.

 ##  Objectives